smzd/-MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

+The mechanical creates arrays of prototypes using multiple design specifications to conduct ideal vehicle performance.
+Using R, we created a linear model that predicts the mpg of MachaCar prototypes.
+We used six different variables to predict vehicle performance.

 ![](https://github.com/smzd/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable1.png)

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?